 Context for Use

-For the complete educator guide, including these lesson plans for all three filmmaking phases, see the LOCC interactive educator guide: Sharing Science with Film: A Guide to Student Productions.
+To access all LOCC program resources - including lesson plans, worksheets, slides, and instructional videos - see the interactive educator guide: Sharing Science with Film: A Guide to Student Productions.

 • Students will apply their knowledge of climate change science to a local problem.